The effects of varying colour-luminosity relations on supernova science: Effect of assumed populations of

 \subsection{Results}

-One of the main goals of the simulations is to gauge the effect of varying colour-luminosity relations in the estimation of the cosmological parameters.
-We show the changes in the dark energy equation-of-state parameter for a subset of simulations in the left panel of Figure~\ref{fig:simres}.
-These simulations represent the best 35 according to the BIC diagnostic.
+One of the main goals of the generation of mock $\beta$ distributions is to gauge the effect of varying colour-luminosity relations in the estimation of the cosmological parameters.
+We show the changes in the dark energy equation-of-state parameter for a subset of simulated distributions in the left panel of Figure~\ref{fig:simres}.
+These represent the best 35 scenarios according to the BIC diagnostic.
 As can be seen, there are net variations of at most $\Delta w\lesssim0.05$.
 However, taking into account the fit uncertainties, these differences are always $<1\sigma$, completely consistent with the standard single-$\beta$ approach.
-This means that for the current dataset, the different simple scenarios we investigate do not significantly affect the cosmological results obtained in the past.
+We can conclude that for the current dataset, the different simple scenarios investigated do not significantly affect the cosmological results obtained in the past.
 However, with the more-accurate observations and reduced uncertainties of coming surveys, the situation could change in the near future.